Connor Wong Preview, Player Props: Red Sox vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have a 4.02 team ERA that ranks 11th across all league pitching staffs.
+- The Orioles have a 4.01 team ERA that ranks 10th among all MLB pitching staffs.

+- Orioles pitchers combine to give up 158 home runs (1.1 per game), the 10th-fewest in the league.

-- His most recent appearance came on Sunday against the Arizona Diamondbacks, when the right-hander threw six innings, surrendering two earned runs while allowing four hits.
+- In his last outing on Sunday against the Arizona Diamondbacks, the right-hander threw 4 2/3 innings, giving up four earned runs while surrendering six hits.

+- The 27-year-old has put up an ERA of 4.84, with 9.1 strikeouts per nine innings, in 25 games this season.
+Opponents are batting .277 against him.

 © 2023 Data Skrive.
 All rights reserved.